17–22 May 2026

 The largest hadron accelerator facility in the US is undergoing radical changes and the undertaking of new HEP-driven neutrino research.
 This talk will discuss the wide-ranging projects and impacts to the accelerator community taking place at FNAL.

-Eito Iwai (Japan Synchrotron Radiation Research Institute)
+Eito Iwai (Japan Synchrotron Radiation Research Institute, RIKEN SPring-8 Center)

 19/05/2026, 12:00